thecdil/gayrodeo-coding/content/0-prep.md

     - Replace All.
     - This will remove all white space between paragraphs.
     - **Note:** You may also need to highlight all (Ctrl+A) and go to: `File > Line and Paragraph Spacing > Remove Space Before Paragraph` (and) `Remove Space After Paragraph`
+- The prepared Word Doc should look something like this:
+{% include figure.html img="prep-1.png" width="100%" %}

 **Paste to Google Sheets:**
 - Open a blank Google Sheet.